pappasam/latexbuild/README.md

 For more complex builds, the system is designed to accept whatever command line arguments you wish to use.
 Please see the source file latexbuild/build.py and read the LatexBuild class's documentation for more information.

-## Supported systems
+## Supported / tested systems

-1. Tried only on Python 3.4
-1. Tried only on Linux Mint 17.3
+Python 3, Linux

 ## Written by